baudevs/yolo.baudevs.com/README.md

 ```

 The installer will:
+- Detect if YOLO is already installed
+- Preserve your existing configuration and preferences
+- Update or install components as needed
+- Guide you through any additional setup

+### Update Flow

+When updating an existing YOLO installation:
+1. Your personality settings are preserved
+2. Configuration files remain untouched
+3. Only the CLI binary is updated
+4. New features are seamlessly integrated

+### Fresh Installation

+For new installations, the installer will:
-- Let you choose YOLO's personality
+1. Let you choose YOLO's personality
-- Install Git if needed
+2. Install Git if needed
-- Install Go if needed
+3. Install Go if needed
-- Clone the repository
-- Build and install YOLO CLI
+4. Set up your configuration
-- Guide you through the setup
+5. Guide you through initial setup

 ### Manual Installation